PLEASE NOTE THAT THIS PAGE IS IN-PROGRESS

 A nurse at the prison says the atmosphere at the prison has changed since the program started.
 "They're more friendly toward each other.
 We haven't had as many fights.
 You can see the changes in the inmates themselves, being responsible for somebody else has given them a purpose," says Ina Benge.

-This page is meant to track some of these various programs happening in the USA, with the hope that other prisons and animals shelters throughout the world will be able to access the info they need to start their own programs.
+The page you are reading now was started in early 2006 to list various programs happening in the USA, with the hope that other prisons and animals shelters throughout the world will be able to access the info they need to start their own programs.
+This page was launched in early 2006, and I think it was the first attempt online to track prison-based dog training programs; however, I don't have time to maintain this page.
+Anyone want to take it over?
+If so, please contact me.

-If you are interested in developing such a program yourself, I strongly suggest that you purchase Animals in institutions .
+If you are interested in developing such a prison-based dog-training program (or other prison-based animal-case program), I suggest that you purchase Animals in institutions.
 This action guide provides a compilation of sample infection control policies, resource information, journal and popular articles, and conference abstracts for hospitals, nursing homes, corrections facilities, and hospices.

 A Second Chance